heroku/heroku-buildpack-pgbouncer/README.md

 ----
 - Q: Why should I use transaction pooling?
 - A: You have many workers per dyno that hold open idle Postgres connections and and you want to reduce the number of unused connections.
-[A slight more complete answer from stackoverflow](http://stackoverflow.com/questions/12189162/what-are-advantages-of-using-transaction-pooling-with-pgbouncer)
+[This is a slightly more complete answer from stackoverflow](http://stackoverflow.com/questions/12189162/what-are-advantages-of-using-transaction-pooling-with-pgbouncer)

-- Q: When shouldn't I use transaction pooling?
+- Q: Why shouldn't I use transaction pooling?
-- A: If you need to "use named prepared statements, advisory locks, listen/notify, or other features that operate on a session level."
+- A: If you need to use named prepared statements, advisory locks, listen/notify, or other features that operate on a session level.
-Please refer to PGBouncer's [feature matrix](http://wiki.postgresql.org/wiki/PgBouncer#Feature_matrix_for_pooling_modes) for all caveats.
+Please refer to PGBouncer's [feature matrix](http://wiki.postgresql.org/wiki/PgBouncer#Feature_matrix_for_pooling_modes) for all transaction pooling caveats.

 Usage
 -----